fjpolo/FPGA_DSP-Filters/average_filter/README.md

 # Average Filter Module

 This Verilog module implements a pipelined average filter.
-It takes a stream of 8-bit signed data and outputs the average of the current and previous sample.
+It takes a stream of <DATA_WIDTH>-bit signed data and outputs the average of the current and previous sample.

 ## Features